camsong/You-Dont-Need-jQuery/README.md

 ## Ajax

 [Fetch API](https://fetch.spec.whatwg.org/) is the new standard to replace XMLHttpRequest to do ajax.
-It works on Chrome and Firefox, you can use polyfill to make it work on legacy browsers.
+It works on Chrome and Firefox, you can use polyfills to make it work on legacy browsers.

 Try [github/fetch](http://github.com/github/fetch) on IE9+ or [fetch-ie8](https://github.com/camsong/fetch-ie8/) on IE8+, [fetch-jsonp](https://github.com/camsong/fetch-jsonp) to make JSONP requests.